mouseless/baked/unreleased.md

 ## Improvements

-- Generated assembly names can now be set
+- Generated assembly names are now set from `Name` property of `GeneratedAssemblyDescriptor` with `Baked.g.` prefix